 A website is a collection of public interlinked web pages connected through a domain name.
 Web pages can contain text, audio, video, documents, or other Internet-accessible content.
 Traditionally, informational websites are associated with static visual and text content.
 However, modern web technologies have helped web developers create interactive news websites that are more app-like and contain more than static pages.

 Static websites display the same content for all users.
-On the other hand, dynamic websites use modern web design tools to display different content to users depending on various factors such as time, location, date, etc. No matter what kind of website you create for your business, you need to ensure that you populate it with quality content because the content is why people visit your website.
+On the other hand, dynamic websites use modern web design tools to display different content to users depending on various factors such as time, location, date, etc. No matter what kind of website you create for your business, you need to ensure that you populate it with original content (meaning useful, not plagiarized or AI-generated) because the content is why people visit your website.

 What Is a Web Application?